AdobeDocs/analytics.en/help/implement/vars/page-vars/prop.md

 ### Configure list props

-Enable list props in report suite settings.
-See [Traffic variables](/help/admin/admin/c-traffic-variables/traffic-var.md) in the Admin user guide.
+Enable list props in [Traffic variables](/help/admin/admin/c-traffic-variables/traffic-var.md) under report suite settings.
 Make sure that the desired delimiter is configured correctly.
 Adobe does not provide a default delimiter.

 >[!TIP]
 >
 >Common delimiters used in implementations are a comma (`,`), colon (`:`), semicolon (`;`), or pipe (`|`).
-You can use any delimiter that best fits your implementation.
+You can use any non-extended ASCII delimiter that best fits your implementation.

-### Set list props using Web SDK
+### Set list props using the Web SDK

-List props are recorded in different XDM fields than those for regular props.
-List props should be recorded in stored in using `_experience.analytics.customDimensions.listProps.prop1.values[]` to `_experience.analytics.customDimensions.listProps.prop75.values[]`.
-There is no need to set a delimiter in XDM.
-Analytics will use the delimiter provided in report suite settings.
-If you do set the delimiter in the XDM field (e.g. `_experience.analytics.customDimensions.props.prop1.delimiter), that will take precedence over the value in report suite settings and can lead to incorrect parsing of the list prop string.
+Once you configure list props in report suite settings with the desired delimiter, list props are mapped for Adobe Analytics under `_experience.analytics.customDimensions.listProps.prop1.values[]` to `_experience.analytics.customDimensions.listProps.prop75.values[]`.
+Analytics automatically uses the correct delimiter listed under report suite settings.
+If you set the delimiter in the XDM field (for example, `_experience.analytics.customDimensions.props.prop1.delimiter`), that overrides the delimiter automatically retrieved from report suite settings and can lead to incorrect parsing of the list prop string.

 ### Set list props using AppMeasurement